 Kenai Police report that a small vehicle was headed south around mile 15 of the Spur and passed another car on the right side at a high speed.
 The Spur there is only two lane, and people will sometimes pass on the right on the shoulder of the road.
 Police say the driver of the small car lost control and crossed into the oncoming lane and collided with a pickup truck.

 Both vehicles caught fire, and police say witnesses pulled people from the burning wreckage.
-All three passengers in the small vehicle died, while the four passengers in the pickup truck were transported to Central Peninsula Hospital with non-life-threatening injuries, according to police.
+Twenty-four-year-old Antonio De La Cruz, of Kenai; 24-year-old Terry Reed, of Kenai; and 32-year-old Anthony Martin, of Florida, were later identified as the deceased victims.
+Thile the four passengers in the pickup truck were transported to Central Peninsula Hospital with non-life-threatening injuries, according to police.

 Police were busy this weekend on the central peninsula.
 A car on Kenai’s South Beach reportedly caught fire during the dipnet on Saturday, and troopers responded to two separate boating incidents on the Kasilof River.
 On Saturday, wildlife troopers responded to a reports of a boat that had taken on water and was stranded on the north shore of the river, about a mile down from the Sterling Highway Bridge.
 The people in the boat had been stuck there for two days, and one was unable to self-rescue because of medical conditions, according to troopers.
 Soldotna wildlife troopers rescued that man, and no other injuries were reported.